BDRD-Genomics/MAS/README.md

 ##### Configuring the .env file

-This file contains 4 variables which you need to set.
+This file contains variables which you need to set.
 Because this file contains sensitive information, adjust the permissions to ensure other users can not access it (chmod go-rwx .env).

     - MYSQL_ROOT_PASSWORD: This is the password used to connect to the SQL database.
     - ADMIN_USER_PASSWORD: The password to the default administrative user.
 You will use this account to create other users.
     - LUIGI_USER_PASSWORD: The password to the luigi user.
 This account is used by the celery worker to submit job results back to the server through a REST API.
 You will not need to log in as this user.
+    - RABBITMQ_DEFAULT_PASS: The password used for communicating with the message broker.
     - ALLOWED_HOST: The name of the host machine.
 This will be added to the ALLOWED_HOSTS configuration in production mode.
         This is necessary if users will access MAS over a local area network.
 For more information see https://docs.djangoproject.com/en/3.1/ref/settings/#allowed-hosts
     - DEVELOPER_MODE: Always have this set to FALSE for production.
-Setting this to TRUE is for debugging only.
+MAS will print out degugging info when this is set to TRUE.
+    - MAS_WORKER_PID_FILE: The full path to the pid file which will be used by the mas-worker
+    - MAS_WORKER_LOG: Full path to log that mas-worker will use
+    - CONDA_EXE: Full path to conda executable.
+This will be in your environment after installing conda, however you need to explicitly define it in order to daemonize the mas-worker.

 ##### Configuring luigi.cfg